ssh88/CodingExercise-Binance/README.md

 }

 ```
 Once a transaction is committed, it is marked as completed by setting a `completed` key on it.
+This is important as another requirement was we can only roll back incomplete transactions.
-This is important as it ensures that when the `ROLLBACK` command is used, we do not roll back completed transactions.
+So setting a `completed` key ensures that when the `ROLLBACK` command is used, we do not roll back completed transactions.

-###  Rolling Back Transaction
+###  Rolling Back Transactions

-As the AC states, when rolling back a previous transaction, we have to make sure it is not completed.
-To achieve this we lookout for the `completed` key on each transaction.
-Given the datastore is a Stack, we can't iterate over each object in the stack, so what we do instead is check the transaction at the top of the stack, if it is completed we pop it and append it to a temporary array.
+Given the datastore is a Stack, we can't iterate over each object in the stack, so instead, we check the transaction at the top of the stack, if it is completed we pop it and append it to a temporary array.
 We recursively do this until we find a transaction that is not completed.